deeplearning4j/deeplearning4j/neuralnet-overview.md

 Clustering or grouping is the detection of similarities.
 Deep learning does not require labels to detect similarities.
 Learning without labels is called *unsupervised learning*.
 Unlabeled data is the majority of data in the world.
 One law of machine learning is: the more data an algorithm can train on, the more accurate it will be.
 Therefore, unsupervised learning has the potential to produce highly accurate models.

 * Search: Comparing documents, images or sounds to surface similar items.
-* Anomaly detection: The flipside of detecting similarities is detectin anomalies, or unusual behavior.
+* Anomaly detection: The flipside of detecting similarities is detecting anomalies, or unusual behavior.
 In many cases, unusual behavior correlates highly with things you want to detect and prevent, such as fraud.

 ### Predictive Analytics